Robo-advice firm Moola is to close at the end of February, FTAdviser has learned.

-The robo-advice sector has in recent years attracted capital from large financial services firms such as Schroders, which backs Nutmeg, and LV, which backs Wealthify.
+The robo-advice sector has in recent years attracted capital from large financial services firms such as Schroders, which backs Nutmeg, and Aviva, which backs Wealthify.

 But some have not fared as well as expected.
 In May last year it emerged Investec was closing its Click and Invest robo-advice business following two years of losses.

 Ms Mackay said the challenge faced by many robo-advice firms was the heavy cost of advertising and marketing to acquire new customers.